Russell-Waterhouse/blog/content/post/pdf_part1.md

 wanted more contents, you would continue like this, adding objects to the pdf as we have been doing so far.

-We'll go deeper into what can be put in the contents of the PDF in part 2, part 1 here is just for the structure of the PDF format.
+We'll go deeper into what can be put in the contents of the PDF in part 2 (if I ever do a part 2, which I do not guarantee), part 1 here is just for the structure of the PDF format.

 Let's finish up with the xref table and trailer.